 In a recent study in the United States, researchers wanted to know the number of those who have thought about committing suicide within the last year.
 Unfortunately, 9.4 million Americans have answered that they thought about killing themselves, i.e. suicidal ideation was positive.

-To understand how serious the issue is, the researchers asked a follow-up question to those who had a positive suicidal ideation.
+To understand how serious the issue is, the researchers asked a follow-up question to those who had positive suicidal ideation.
 The follow-up question was whether they have put some plans in place to end their lives.
 Surprisingly, up to 29% of those who had positive suicidal ideation have also had a suicidal plan.

-Approximately, 12% of those who had positive suicidal ideation have gone through with the idea of suicide, and have made a non-fatal suicidal attempt!
-This number is very alarming as it indicates that, within 10 adults with significant suicidal ideation, one would commit suicide.
+Approx. 12% of those who had positive suicidal ideation have gone through with the idea of suicide, and have made a non-fatal suicidal attempt!
+This number is very alarming as it indicates that, within 10 adults with significant suicidal ideation, 1 would commit suicide.
 To further understand the relationship between suicidal attempts and having a plan, a further analysis was performed to see how many of those who have committed suicide had a plan.
-82% of those who committed suicide have reported that they have had a plan before committing their suicidal attempt.
+82% of those who committed suicide have reported that they had a plan before committing their suicidal attempt.

 Men in their 50s are more likely to commit suicide compared to women.

-- Elderly white males
+- Elderly white men